NullSecurity07/flawsource/README.md

 ## 🚀 Usage

-Run Avinya pointing directly to the target local codebase directory you wish to scan:
+Run flawsource pointing directly to the target local codebase directory you wish to scan:

 ```bash
 python main.py /path/to/your/codebase